mommermi/2017Spring_Astroinformatics/readme.rst

 SCAMP requires some rough WCS information for each image, specifically the field center coordinates (in both pixel and sky coordinates) and the pixel scale.
-The sample data already have some WCS information, which are not very accurate: there is an offset of about 11 arcminutes.
-Let's discuss the required FITS header keyqords quickly for one of the sample images:
+The sample data already have some WCS information, which are not very accurate, but good enough: there is an offset of about 11 arcminutes between the assumed and actual sky positions.
+Let's discuss the required FITS header keywords quickly for one of the sample images:

 * ``CTYPE1`` and ``CTYPE2``: the projection type in RA (axis 1) and
   Dec (axis 2); we use gnomonic projection, hence: ``CTYPE1 =